taocpp/taopq/README.md

 ## Executing Statements

 You can execute SQL statements on a transaction by calling `tr->execute( statement, parameters... )`.
-This is best shows by some simple examples:
+This is best shown by some simple examples:

 ```c++
 const auto r1 = tr->execute( "SELECT * FROM users" );